temporalio/cli/docs/workflow/reset-batch.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### reset-batch

 Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew

-Resetting a Workflow allows the process to resume from a certain point without losing your parameters or Event History.
+>Resetting a Workflow allows the process to resume from a certain point without losing your parameters or Event History.

 **--address**
 host:port for Temporal frontend service